jklm264/learning_git/README.md

 Purpose: Manually "merge" changes into a single branch.
 Commits of feature branch will show in commit history of master (unlike with $git merge).

+### Method 1

-- Git conflict resolution - from second branch when ready to push:
+Git conflict resolution - from second branch when ready to push:

 - Git commit -m “msg”
 - Git push origin master # Will give error: failed to push some refs….current branch is behind its remote counterpart.
 - Git pull --rebase origin master # Will give “CONFLICT (content): Merge conflict”